MohamedALNaser/project-one/README.md

 # project-one
 Mint minimal portfolio
-# this templete just for learn and pract the PSD from www.graphberry.com
+# This templete just for learn and pract the PSD from www.graphberry.com
+## Not complitited